0xAX/asm/content/asm_5.md

         EXIT 0
 ```

-The second message here will be printed if and only if - `DEBUG` is defined.
-If we run the code as is, we will see the only the first message is printed:
+In this code snippet, the second message will be printed only if `DEBUG` is defined.
+If we run the code as is, we will see that only the first message is printed:

 ```bash
 ~$ nasm -f elf64 -o test.o test.asm && ld -o test test.o && ./test
 Message 1
 ```

-Although if we will pass `DEBUG` to the program or define it, we will see the both messages are printed:
+However, if we pass `DEBUG` to the program or define it, we will see that both messages are printed:

 ```bash
 ~$ nasm -DDEBUG -f elf64 -o test.o test.asm && ld -o test test.o && ./test